grafana/loki/docs/sources/clients/k6/log-generation.md

 Loki accepts two kinds of push payload encodings: JSON and Protobuf.
 While JSON is easier for humans to read,
-Protobuf is optimized for performance and should almost always be used.
+Protobuf is optimized for performance and should be preferred when possible.

 To define the ratio of Protobuf to JSON requests, the client configuration accepts a values of 0.0 to 1.0.